- Ellen White wrote: “The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath...” —8T 117 (1904).

 - Again this is very clear—we are sealed by, and with the Holy Spirit, designated for the day of redemption, or the second coming of Christ, when He takes us to be with Him, forever.

 - Nowhere the new covenant records anything written or hinting that the seal of God that assures our salvation is dependent on Sabbath observance.
-It’s foolish to believe that you can be sealed with the Spirit by observing the law.
+It’s actually foolish to believe that you can be sealed with the Spirit by observing the law.

 - ‘You foolish Galatians!
 Who has bewitched you? ..
 I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?
 Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?
 “All who rely on observing the law are under a curse‘ (Gal 3:1-25)

 - The Holy Spirit cannot be earned through observance of any law or neither can it purchased or bought (Acts 8:18-30)

 - This is hugely important and should be restated: as scriptures teach here, any human effort to keep the law, including Sabbath keeping, cannot account for our identity of salvation with God or by being identified with His seal.